Cmoor6703/Camerons/README.md

 Markdown is a way to highlite a specified area with a box.
 To do this, ```
 Type 3 graves
-When you wish to end it, type another 3 graves where you want to end it```
+When you wish to end it, type another 3 graves ```

 Syntax highlighted code block